eoinf91/hygge-and-clay/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+pageHead:
+  title: Hygge and Clay
+  subTitle: Add some colours to your life with our handcrafrated jewellery made
+    with polymer clay!
+  image: /img/header_arch_img.jpg
+about:
+  aboutTitle: Hey there,
+  aboutContent: "I am Giorgi.
+I have created Hygge and Clay in 2020.
+During the
+    first lockdown, I decided to give it a try and set up my new creative space.
+    Hygge and Clay was created with the aim to bring my art to life.
+After traveling in South America and Africa, I understood the importance of bright colours which I try to recreate when I make my pieces. "
+title: Great coffee with a conscience
 main:
   heading: Great coffee with no compromises
   description: >